 \subsubsection{Proof of Theorem \ref{thm1}}

 By Proposition \ref{connect} and taking a finite Galois covering of $X$, we assume that $\bG_\lambda$ is connected for all $\lambda\in\mathcal{P}$.
-It suffices to check the conditions (a),(b),(c),(d) of the Metatheorem \ref{meta1} for the system of algebraic monodromy representations
+It suffices to check conditions (a),(b),(c),(d) of main theorem \ref{meta1} for the system of algebraic monodromy representations

-The conditions (a),(b),(c) follow directly from the assertions (i),(ii),(iii) of Theorem \ref{Chin}.
-The condition (d) holds by \cite[Cor.
-7.9(b)]{BGP17}, or by Proposition \ref{hyper} below, for almost all $\lambda$, the existence of a hyperspecial maximal compact subgroup of $\bG_\lambda(E_\lambda)$ implies that $\bG_\lambda$ is unramified \cite[$\mathsection1$]{Mi92}.
-We are done by Metatheorem \ref{meta1}.
+Conditions (a),(b),(c) follow directly from assertions (i),(ii),(iii) of Theorem \ref{Chin}.
+Condition (d) holds by \cite[Cor.
+7.9]{BGP19}, or by Proposition \ref{hyper} below, for almost all $\lambda$, the existence of a hyperspecial maximal compact subgroup of $\bG_\lambda(E_\lambda)$ implies that $\bG_\lambda$ is unramified \cite[$\mathsection1$]{Mi92}.
+We are done by main theorem \ref{meta1}.